XorfacX/webBoilerPlate/README.md

-FDwebRoot
+webBoilerPlate
 ===

-The project aim is to be the root of all FD web project.
+The project aim is to be the root of all web project.
 It contains the structure and scripts design to start a project with a proper configuration.

 It uses: